 Significant recent advances in thermoacoustic instability research have been driven by synergistic advances in experimentation, simulations, and modelling.
 For example, aeroengines have annular combustors, in which thermoacoustic instabilities take the form of azimuthal modes.
 It is only over recent years that real annular configurations in well-instrumented laboratory scale combustors have become available.
 The increased availability of high-performance computing facilities has enabled Large Eddy Simulation (LES) of reacting flows,, which has facilitated accurate simulations of entire combustors and, of specific relevance to thermoacoustic instabilities, the linear and nonlinear response of the flame to acoustic forcing,.
 The combination of flame LES with low order modelling tools for the behaviour of acoustic waves in combustors has resulted in quantitatively accurate prediction of thermoacoustic oscillations over timescales useful to designers8.
 Modern optimisation and data assimilation methods are now being embedded in both flame simulations and low-order acoustic modelling tools, while new concepts and optimisation opportunities are opening up for acoustic dampers.

 The transition to hydrogen or SAF fuels drives urgent new research challenges.
-For example, the different flame behaviours of both hydrogen10 and SAF require a complete re-design of burners/fuel injectors, with flames exhibiting different shapes/macrostructure and responding differently to acoustic excitation, potentially promoting higher order circumferential modes.
+For example, the different flame behaviours of both hydrogen and SAF may require a complete re-design of burners/fuel injectors, with flames exhibiting different shapes/macrostructure and responding differently to acoustic excitation, potentially promoting higher order circumferential modes.
 TITAN will perform cutting edge experiments on hydrogen and SAF flames in single sector and annular combustion rigs, using state-of-the-art instrumentation to investigate the effect of flame shape, enclosure, damping and spacing.
 Given their unique characteristics compared to traditional fuels, simulation tools tailored to hydrogen and SAF systems are needed.
 For example, hydrogen has exceptional properties – flame speed, density, diffusivity – and can burn at exceptionally low equivalence ratios, entering combustion regimes not encountered with traditional fuels; it therefore requires more flexible simulation tools.
 Similarly, the high viscosity of SAF makes atomization less effective, subsequently affecting combustion, with new modelling tools needed to predict droplet size distribution and associated combustion properties.
+Thermoacoustic studies have also seldom considered the typical Rich-Quench-Lean (RQL) architecture used in practical aeroengines, and how this can be optimised to ensure stability.
 TITAN will develop hydrogen and SAF-capable simulation tools targeted at thermoacoustic instability phenomena, with a variety of simulation approaches explored to reflect the current uncertainty on combustion regimes and atomization.
 The required step changes in design and availability of big data bring timely opportunities.
 TITAN will intelligently weave data assimilation, inference tools and optimisation into flame response models, acoustic damping, and thermoacoustic instability mitigation.
 Tools will be progressed from simple problems up to high Technology Readiness Level (TRL) applications in collaboration with industry partners, informing the design of the next generation of burners and combustors in the European aeroengine industry.

 The TITAN network will train DCs broadly across topics from data collection to sustainability to gender issues in engineering, exploiting complementarity with related ITNs (e.g. ICHAruS which applies electro-magnetism to hydrogen flames, ENCODING which applies physics-based data-driven modelling for hydrogen combustion) for mutual benefit.
 The breadth and quality of this training package will equip researchers with the scientific understanding and technical know-how to innovate for low emission aeroengine technologies as quickly as possible.